|Alma Mater:||Pittsburg State|

 Before coaching at Nebraska, Pepin served as the women’s head coach at Kansas in 1976.
 Pepin also spent nine seasons at Kansas as an assistant to Bob Timmons.
 During his stint with the Jayhawks, Pepin’s jumpers established Big Eight bests in every event and earned numerous Big Eight medals, All-America honors and Olympian status.
 With Pepin’s guidance, Kansas became the first school in the country to have three men jump over 7-2 in the high jump in the same season.
 Before joining the Jayhawk program, he coached in the prep ranks in Missouri, and watched his teams capture several conference titles.

 A native of Pittsburg, Kan., Pepin graduated from Pittsburg High School and Pittsburg State University.
-He received his master's degree from Kansas in 1974.
-He is married to the former Jean Ann Frank of Pittsburg, and they have three daughters, Heidi, Lisa and Michelle, and four grandchildren, Carter, Blue, Landon and Millie.
+He received his master’s degree from Kansas in 1974.
+He is married to the former Jean Ann Frank of Pittsburg, and they have three daughters, Heidi, Lisa and Michelle, and five grandchildren, Carter, Blue, Landon, Millie and Scout.